 Provision of Clinical Instruction Midterm Final The clinical instructor (CI) was familiar with the academic program's objectives and expectations for this experience.
 5 5 The clinical education site had written objectives for this learning experience.
-3 3 The clinical education site's objectives for this learning experience were clearly communicated.
-5 5 There was an opportunity for student input into the objectives for this learning experience.
-4 4 The CI provided constructive feedback on student performance.
+5 4 The clinical education site's objectives for this learning experience were clearly communicated.
+4 4 There was an opportunity for student input into the objectives for this learning experience.
+5 4 The CI provided constructive feedback on student performance.
 5 5 The CI provided timely feedback on student performance.
 5 5 The CI demonstrated skill in active listening.
 5 5 The CI provided clear and concise communication.
 5 5 The CI communicated in an open and non-threatening manner.
 5 5 The CI taught in an interactive manner that encouraged problem solving.
 5 5 There was a clear understanding to whom you were directly responsible and accountable.
 5 5 The supervising CI was accessible when needed.
 5 5 The CI clearly explained your student responsibilities.
 5 5 The CI provided responsibilities that were within your scope of knowledge and skills.
 5 5 The CI facilitated patient-therapist and therapist-student relationships.
 5 5 Time was available with the CI to discuss patient/client management.
 5 5 The CI served as a positive role model in physical therapy practice.
 5 5 The CI skillfully used the clinical environment for planned and unplanned learning experiences.
 5 5 The CI integrated knowledge of various learning styles into student clinical teaching.
 5 5 The CI made the formal evaluation process constructive.
 5 5 The CI encouraged the student to self-assess.
 5 5

-The creation as a positive role model in physical thorapy practice. • The CI skillfully used the clinical environment for planned and unplanned learning experiences.
+I he CI served as a positive role model in physical therapy practice.
+5 5 The CI skillfully used the clinical environment for planned and unplanned learning experiences.
 5 5 The CI integrated knowledge of various learning styles into student clinical teaching.
-5 The CI made the formal evaluation process constructive.
+5 5 The CI made the formal evaluation process constructive.
 5 5 The CI encouraged the student to self-assess.
-5 Was your CI'(s) evaluation of your level of performance in agreement with Midterm Evaluation $\ igtriangledown$ Yes $\ igldown$ No Final Evaluation $\ igtriangledown$ Yes $\ igldown$ • essment?
+5 5 Was your Cl'(s) evaluation of your level of performance in agreement with yo Midterm Evaluation ⊠ Yes □ No Final Evaluation ⊠ Yes □ N ssment?

 24. If there were inconsistencies, how were they discussed and managed?

 Midterm Evaluation

 Final Evaluation

 25. What did your CI(s) do well to contribute to your learning?

 Midterm Comments

-Final Comments Meryl Was always available to discuss Pt. cases with me and help me work out problems, but she mainly encouraged me to be as independt as I can be at my current level of experience
+Final Comments My CI was very helpful in making me feel like I was doing well, while also continuously pushing me to do more so that I had improved vastly from the beginning of my clinical to the end.

 26. What, if anything, could your CI(s) and/or other staff have done differently to contribute to your learning?

 Midterm Comments

 Final Comments